goldin2008/Note/mlops.md

 If your team has the infrastructure in place to monitor the metrics discussed in the previous section, then it may make sense to automate the management of model drift.
 This solution requires tracking diagnostics and then triggering model retraining when the diagnostics on live data diverge from the training data diagnostics.
 But this approach is not without it’s own challenges.
 First, you need to determine a threshold of divergence that will trigger model retraining.
 If the threshold is too low you risk retraining too often which can result in high costs associated with the cost of compute.
 If the threshold is too high you risk not retraining often enough which leads to suboptimal models in production.
 This is more complicated than it seems because you are faced with determining how much new training data must be collected in order to represent the new state of the world.
 Even if the world has changed, there is no point in replacing the existing model with one whose training set size is too small.

 Special considerations need to be taken if your model is operating in an adverserial environment.
 In settings such as fraud detection, the adversary changes the data distribution to profit themselves.
 These problems may benefit from online learning where the model is updated incrementally as new data becomes available.

+`Solution`
+1. What is retrain and refit?
+2. Metric to decide whether to do it or not
+3. Monitor
+4. Before and after comparison